Driving While Intoxicated (DWI) for Adults

 Alcohol Education Program Classes

 Approved Alcohol Education Program classes may be located through the Texas Department of Licensing and Regulation.
-Online courses are not acceptable.
+This includes both in-person and online courses.

 You may receive a suspension for a DWI conviction and a suspension for a blood or breath test refusal or failure resulting from the same arrest.